 Will a divorce cause my reverse mortgage loan to be called due and payable?

 Not necessarily.
 If you were a borrower on the reverse mortgage and lived in the property as your primary residence, your loan will not be called due and payable.
-Suppose you were not a borrower on that loan, and you are the one who wishes to stay in the home.
+Suppose you were not a borrower on that loan, and you were the one who wished to stay in the home.
 In that case, you must pay off the reverse mortgage loan, or it will be due and payable after the borrowing spouse no longer occupies the property as their primary residence.

 Q.